Biocept Inc. [BIOC] – Is BIOC worth Holding?

 Biocept Inc. [NASDAQ:BIOC]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding Biocept Inc. [BIOC] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
-This is compared to its latest closing price of $0.28.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding Biocept Inc. [BIOC] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
+On average, stock market experts give BIOC an Buy rating.
+The average 12-month price forecast for this stock is $0.27, with the high estimate being $1.00, the low estimate being $1.00 and the median estimate amounting to $1.00.
+This is compared to its latest closing price of $0.27.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Biocept Inc. [BIOC] is sitting at 0.00.
 This is compared to 1 month ago, when its average rating was 5.00.